-The program was named for a couple whose work exemplifies both talent and discipline — photographer and Erikson trustee Kathy Richland Pick and late Chicago journalist Grant Pick.
-Richland Pick’s compelling photographs grace this web site, Erikson’s lobby and common areas, and our printed materials.
+The writing program was named for a couple whose work exemplifies both talent and discipline — photographer and Erikson trustee Kathy Richland Pick and late Chicago journalist Grant Pick.
+Richland Pick’s compelling photographs grace this website, Erikson’s lobby and common areas, and our printed materials.
 A taste of Grant Pick’s work can be found here.

 To ensure that every student who needs support gets into the program, all new master’s program students take a writing assessment after they are admitted.
 A completed writing assessment is required before you can register for your first semester courses.
 The assessment is offered online and takes approximately three hours to complete.
 If, on the basis of the assessment, you’re assigned to a writing tutor, you are required to attend.

 Once you’re in the program, you’ll attend weekly writing tutorials, consisting of one to four students and a writing tutor.
 The tutors are Erikson alumni; they know the content and they know the expectations, so they can help you understand readings as well as write course papers.
 Tutorials last approximately one hour and meet throughout the academic year.

 For some students, the program consists of working with their tutor throughout the academic year.
 Other students get a head start on the master’s program by taking a five-week summer writing seminar, Academic Writing Preparation.
 At the end of the seminar, the instructor evaluates each participant’s readiness to begin the master’s degree program.

 In very rare instances when a student does not demonstrate the minimum writing skills needed, she or he will be asked to leave the master’s program at this point.
 The great majority of students, however, continue with the master’s program and start weekly meetings with a writing tutor.